iifl-logo

 • SPN instruments are issued with a detachable warrant.

-• These instruments have lock-in-period for 4 to 7 years.
+• These instruments have a lock-in period of 4 to 7 years.

-After the lock-in-period, the holder has an option to sell back the SPN to the company at par value.
+After the lock-in period, the holder has an option to sell back the SPN to the company at par value.
 If the holder exercises this option, no interest/premium is paid on redemption.
-In case the holder keeps his investment further, he is repaid the principal amount along with the additional interest/premium on redemption in installments.
-SPN were so formulated that the return on investment was treated as capital gain and not regular income.
+In case the holder keeps his investment further, he is repaid the principal amount along with the additional interest/premium on redemption in instalments.
+SPNs were so formulated that the return on investment was treated as capital gain and not regular income.
 Consequently, the rate of tax applicable was lower.

-TISCO (Tata Iron and Steel Company) took the lead in July, 1992 by making a mega rights issue of equity shares and secured premium notes aggregating to Rs.
-1,212 crore.
+TISCO (Tata Iron and Steel Company) took the lead in July 1992 by making a mega rights issue of equity shares and secured premium notes aggregating.

 Invest wise with Expert advice